haydentherapper/LegoConstruction/documents/final.md

 * Implement connectedness.
 There's a lot to this.
 I need to specify if a piece is connected above or below.
 A piece is a part of another piece if it is connected in the x or y plane.
 When I implement this, I can find if any pieces are floating.
 I will do a breadth first search, finding everything that is connected to the base plate.
 Everything else that is not connected must be a floating piece.
 * Errors that do not crash the program, but let it continue on
 * Cleaning up my code, using traits and merging placeVariable with placePiece.
+* Allow for variable reference in variables.
+* Allow placements with variable alignment.
+Everything always aligns to the left most part of the piece, so I want to align to different parts, such as the middle or right of the piece.
+For example, one could align a 1x5 Red Brick at 1,3 in the middle, and it would be placed at 1,1, with the center of the brick at 1,3.

 ### Revisiting the evaluation.